Are you considering moving out of the human services sector and into private practice?

 In fact, it is crucial in order to be our best for the people we serve, to truly love what we do (every bit of it).
-So why don’t more of us allow ourselves to shape the kind of practice that enables us to do this work of helping others… free of data collection, pointless meetings and relentless stress and tension?
+So why don’t more of us allow ourselves to shape the kind of practice that enables us to do this work of helping others… free of data collection, bosses, pointless meetings and relentless stress?

-Let me help create the counselling practice that suits you
+Let me help you create the counselling practice that suits you

 The problem with reading books and listening to podcasts is that they aren’t made for YOU alone.
 Loads of excellent information is worthless if it doesn’t suit your life and showcase your talents and skills.
 In fact, it can be overwhelming.